Do You Believe Ghosts Are Real?

-- Queen Wilhelmina of the Netherlands reported seeing Lincoln there too.
+- Queen Wilhelmina of the Netherlands also claimed seeing Lincoln at the White House.

-- Lady Gaga believes she is shadowed by a troublesome male ghost.
+- Singer, Lady Gaga believes she is shadowed by a troublesome male ghost.

-- Keanu Reeves, as a boy in his New Jersey home.says he witnessed a frightening spirit.
+- Actor, Keanu Reeves, as a boy in his New Jersey home, says he witnessed a frightening spirit.

-- Roger Moore (former James Bond) saw a definite pulsating mist in his bedroom.
+- Actor, Roger Moore (former James Bond star) saw a pulsating mist in his bedroom.